bustle/ember-restless/README.md

   createdAt:   RL.attr('date')
 });
 ```
+Supported attribute types are string, number, boolean, and date.
+Defining a type is optional.
-You can define custom attribute types in your adapter.
+You can define custom attribute type transforms in your adapter.
 See the advanced section below.

 ### Relationships